nginxinc/nginx-ingress-workshops/OSS/labs/lab10/readme.md

 **Assume that coffee is your existing application, and tea is your new test build of the application.**

 Having read the tea leaves you are highly confident in your new code.
-So you decide to route 20% of your live traffic to tea. (crossing your fingers🤞)
+So you decide to route 20% of your live traffic to tea-mtls. (crossing your fingers🤞)

 1. First, to see the split traffic ratio more clearly, scale down the number of coffee and tea pods to just one each: